oscarpalmer/magnus/README.md

 export class Talin extends Controller {}
 ```

-To allow Magnus to create instances for a controller, it must also be added to Magnus with a name.
+To allow Magnus to create instances of a controller, it must also be added to Magnus with a name, which is used when evaluating the `data-controller`-attribute for elements.

 ```typescript
 import {magnus} from '@oscarpalmer/magnus';